Casecommons/ansible-postgresql9/README.md

 - `vars/Ubuntu-14.04.yml` - contains the defaults for variables specific to PostgreSQL running on Ubuntu 14.04.
 - `vars/Ubuntu.yml` - contains the defaults for variables specific to PostgreSQL running on Ubuntu (any version of Ubuntu).

+#### Testing

+##### Local tests

+A Vagrantfile has been included with this project to provision two (2) virtual machines with the Ansible role using some test data.
+One virtual machine will install and configure PostgreSQL version 9.3 and the other, version 9.4.
+Please execute the `vagrant up` command create these virtual machines.

+To destroy the Vagrant virtual machines after the provisioning process is complete, execute `vagrant destroy` and follow the prompts.

+##### Automated tests

+Automated tests to check the correctness of the Ansible playbook syntax and the idempotency of the role are executed after a commit to GitHub.
+These automated tests are performed by [Travis CI](https://travis-ci.org/).
+Both the PostgreSQL version 9.3 and 9.4 cases are tested.

 #### Notes

-Both PostgreSQL version 9.3 and PostgreSQL 9.4 are supported and tested by this role.
-When `vagrant up` is run in the repository root, two Vagrant VMs will be provisioned - one with a PostgreSQL 9.3 cluster and the other with a PostgreSQL 9.4 cluster.
-The automated Travis CI tests will also test PostgreSQL version 9.3 and PostreSQL version 9.4.
+None.

 #### License